codeadamca/php-mysql-images/README.md

     > [More information on PHP and `mysqli_connect()`](https://www.php.net/manual/en/function.mysqli-connect.php)

-4. Update the SQL statement to include the fields, table, and order components.

-    ```php
-    <?php

-    $query = 'SELECT id,name,filename
-      FROM images
-      ORDER BY name';

-    ?>
-    ```

-5. Add PHP to loop to output the name and image:
+4. Add PHP to th existing while loop to output the name and image:

     ```php
     <?php